 What makes you the best editor for my book?

-It is imperative that you work with an editor who understands your project and spends time explaining their thoughts and discussing your ideas.
-We will start with a sample edit for $50 and a Zoom call to ensure we are the right fit for each other.
-My approach to editing is highly collaborative.
+My approach to editing is highly collaborative (for the authors who want that!).
 I listen to my authors and adapt to their needs.
-I’m often thanked for working as a team member and being available for a back-and-forth discussion, often with additional Zoom calls.
+I’m often thanked for working as a team member and being available for a back-and-forth discussion, often with additional video calls.
 I’m happy to help brainstorm your ideas as you work through subsequent drafts.

 I am selective in the number of clients I take on at any given time in order to truly invest in close collaboration with each author.
 See what previous clients have said here.